department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevSetupProcess.md

      ![Launch Project](/img/devSetupImage/launch-virtual-app-android.png)

-9. Verify the Virtual Device launches and Android Studios installs and opens the VAMobile app on the device.
+9. Verify the Virtual Device launches and Android Studio installs and opens the VAMobile app on the device.

 ### Physical Device Setup